Key Takeaways

 - Contact an attorney: An employment lawyer can evaluate your situation, calculate your potential recovery, and determine whether a collective action is appropriate.

 Your employer cannot retaliate against you for raising concerns about pay practices.
 The FLSA's anti-retaliation provision, 29 U.S.C. § 215(a)(3), protects employees who file complaints, participate in investigations, or join collective actions.
+An employment law attorney can evaluate your situation and determine whether a collective action is appropriate.

 Frequently Asked Questions